GET - On Google Play

 Hiking along the Fraser River, Lillooet, Photo Destination BC Blake Jorgenson

-Lillooet is a community along the Fraser River in the Sea to Sky Country region.
+Lillooet is a community along the Fraser River in the Sea to Sky Country region of Vancouver, Coast & Mountains.
 The area typically has a dry climate with an average of only 329.5 millimeters (13 in) or precipitation annually.
 A long growing season once provided the region with prolific market gardens and bountiful orchard produce.
 It is considered to be one of “Canada’s Hot Spots” on a daily basis in the Summer.
 The region has a beautiful natural landscape with many trails for hiking, and lakes for fishing and boating.

 One of the prime attractions of the area is the Lillooet Museum and Visitor Centre which sits at the former location of a well-known Anglican Church, and houses artifacts and relics from the Gold Rush era, as well as a re-creation of Ma Murray’s old news office.
 Another is the Miyazaki Heritage House, a stately home built in the 1890s era by the Gold Commissioner Caspar Phair.
 In the 1940s it became the residence of Dr. Masajiro Miyazaki, a distinguished leader of the Japanese-Canadian Community, and one of two Lillooet residents named to the order of Canada (Margret ‘Ma’ Murray being the other).